Sylius/Sylius/bundles/SyliusCartBundle.rst

         {
             $productId = $request->query->get('productId');

-            // If no product id given, or product not found, we return false to display an error. if (!$productId || !$product = $this->getProductRepository()->find($productId)) {
+            // If no product id given, or product not found, we throw exception with nice message. if (!$productId || !$product = $this->getProductRepository()->find($productId)) {
-                return false;
+                throw new ItemResolvingException('Requested product was not found');
             }

             // Assign the product to the item and define the unit price.